 There are two things driving the UK’s real estate sector’s record performance right now: the growing desire among movers and first-time buyers to escape the city and pick up spacious properties with private gardens and rock-bottom interest rates.
 This usually takes priority.

-For some time now mortgage rates have been hovering around all-time lows, and for those able to qualify for a mortgage it has been a tempting venture.
-Particularly where larger deposits are being handed over, some of the mortgage rates available right now are lower than they have been in years.
+For some time now, mortgage rates have been hovering around all-time lows, and for those able to qualify for a mortgage, it has been a tempting venture.
+Particularly where larger deposits are being handed over, some mortgage rates available right now are lower than they have been in years.

-Many continue to point the finger of blame squarely at the lack of new housing inventory; The government isn’t close to reaching its own house building targets meaning there simply aren’t enough affordable homes to go around.
-Even if the government was to fulfill its overly ambitious goals, chances are it would have little to no difference on average property prices.
+Many continue to point the finger of blame squarely at the lack of new housing inventory.
+The government isn’t close to reaching its own house-building targets, meaning there simply aren’t enough affordable homes to go around.
+Even if the government were to fulfil its overly ambitious goals, chances are it would have little to no difference in average property prices.

 Affordability is not something that changes overnight, particularly in an era of unprecedented demand.
-Give things a decade or so and we could see added inventory knocking 3% off the average price of the UK home; as things are going right now this is the kind of growth house prices are seeing every few months.
+Give things a decade or so, and we could see added inventory knocking 3% off the average price of a UK home.
+As things are going right now, this is the kind of growth house prices are seeing every few months.

 Irrespective of how many ‘affordable’ homes are built over the coming years, catastrophic wealth inequality is still going to price most first-time buyers out of the market.

 A 5% deposit mortgage is all well and good, but not if you can only borrow four times your annual income.
-Applicants without a good credit history are also being declined, as well as those who took advantage of government grants or those who were furloughed during the COVID-19 crisis.
+Applicants without a good credit history are also being declined, as are those who took advantage of government grants or those who were furloughed during the COVID-19 crisis.

-The addition of affordable inventory to the housing market would of course be welcome, but is by no means a silver-bullet solution to the escalating housing crisis.
+The addition of affordable inventory to the housing market would, of course, be welcome, but it is by no means a silver-bullet solution to the escalating housing crisis.